phdonner/phdonner/README.md

 ---

-## Markdown inspired Mermaid diagrams on GitHub
+## Mermaid diagrams in Visual Studio Code and on GitHub

-GitHub supports a convenient way of creating the mindmaps needed during our planning.
+GitHub supports a convenient Markdown inspired way of creating the mindmaps needed during our planning.
 It is called *Mermaid*.
 You can design diagram in many flavors: mindmaps, flow charts, sequence diagrams, Git Graphs etc..
 Again, many of the mermaid notations are rather easy to learn.
 Study the markdown code behind the example diagram by copying it to text processor and you'll see that the basic symbols are quite easy to learn.

 ```mermaid
 mindmap